 Methodology: Top five car manufacturing cities in 2019 include Oxford, Coventry, Luton, Liverpool and Birmingham. *The most similar cities to Sunderland in 1981 are Barnsley, Plymouth, Doncaster, Mansfield, Portsmouth and Newcastle, based on their percentage of 1981 jobs in the following sectors: deep coal mining; Shipbuilding and repairing; Other glass products; Mechanical lifting/handling equipment; and active components/sub-assemblies.

-Urban economies with some degree of specialisation in car manufacturing today (e.g. Luton, Birmingham or Oxford) did not share Sunderland’s economic features in 1981.
-At the same time, places focused in mining and shipbuilding like Portsmouth or Doncaster did not move their economic structure towards car manufacturing.
-Sunderland was able to attract Nissan due to other benefits that were not directly related to its industrial base such as public subsidies; and availability of cheap land and labour.
+Urban economies with some degree of specialisation in car manufacturing today did not share Sunderland’s economic features in 1981.
+Unlike Sunderland, Coventry and Birmingham transitioned from cycle to car manufacturing in the previous century.

+At the same time, places focused in mining and shipbuilding like Barnsley or Doncaster did not move their economic structure towards car manufacturing.
+Sunderland was able to attract Nissan due to other benefits, such as public subsidies, that were not directly related to the accumulated knowledge and capabilities from its previous industrial structure.
+That said, legacy effects from its past industrial base, indirectly supported Sunderland’s competitive advantages such as the availability of cheap land and labour.

 Implications for levelling up